-What happens to Zigbee, Z-Wave and Thread?
+What will happen to Zigbee, Z-Wave and Thread?

-If you've never realised it before, your existing smart home devices are all connected via the current dominating forces, Zigbee and Z-Wave.
+If you've never realised it before, your existing smart home devices are all connected via the current dominating forces - Zigbee and Z-Wave.
 This pair, along with plenty of other, smaller radio protocols, as well as Bluetooth, won't just suddenly stop connecting your devices now that Matter is emerging.

 However, given Zigbee Alliance's role in Matter's creation - and, by proxy, the Zigbee wireless standard - it's very likely it continues to develop alongside, create a pathway to Matter and perhaps even merge at some stage.

 Z-Wave's future is more interesting to observe.
 And while it may not appear to be an active participant in Matter, it's still involved to some degree.